djtsingh/Market-Prediction-2025/README.md

 - experiments/         # experiment outputs and logs
 - configs/             # configuration files
 - scripts/             # helper scripts (env setup, run)

-See docs in this README and use the provided setup scripts to create a virtual environment.